nimrajaved304134/ai-book/README.md

    ```

 Alternatively, if you're using GitHub Actions, push your changes to the main branch and the site will be automatically deployed via the workflow defined in `.github/workflows/deploy.yml`.

+### Vercel

+For deployment to Vercel, the configuration is set up to build from the `book/` directory.
+The `vercel.json` file specifies that the build command should target `book/package.json` and serve from `book/build`.

+### Deploying the Textbook Site

+This repository contains a textbook site in the `book/` directory built with Docusaurus.
+To deploy directly:

+1. Navigate to the book directory: `cd book`
+2. Install dependencies: `npm install`
+3. Build the textbook site: `npm run build`
+4. Serve the static files from the `book/build` directory

 ## File Structure